Solar

 You can manipulate simulation time by sliding the yellow circle along its vertical track, selecting any of the day's 1,440 minutes - and

-In a left-right comparison, visually the Sun has gained Altitude as time increases, which the Altitude metric confirms numerically.
+In a left-to-right comparison, visually the Sun has gained altitude as time increases, which the Altitude metric confirms numerically.

-Visually the Moon has fallen in Altitude, also confirmed numerically.
-Numerical metrics for Distance and Velocity and their trend
+Visually the Moon has also risen in altitude, also confirmed numerically.
+Numerical metrics for distance and velocity and their trend

 Other items of interest are:

-roll over - zoom in and pay close attention to the landmarks on the Lunar surface.
-Touching the Start button created the actual animation,
+roll over - use fullscreen and pay close attention to the landmarks on the Lunar surface:

 up for lost time.
 And depending on what the time differential is and whether the simulation time is before or after Now,